Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 Decoration

-Paludarium plants like mosses, Anubias, Brazilian Pennywort, Waterhyssop, and rotalla can be added to give a more natural habitat experience.
+Paludarium plants like mosses, Anubias, Brazilian Pennywort, Waterhyssop, and Rotalla can be added to give a more natural habitat experience.

 Humidity temperature and water parameters

-Rainbow vampire crabs will need a high-humidity environment from 75% to 80% as they live in rainforests where they get high humidity.
-To maintain this humidity you can use a hygrometer and a humidifier.
+Rainbow vampire crabs will need a high-humidity environment from 75% to 80%, as they live in rainforests where they get high humidity.
+To maintain this humidity, you can use a hygrometer and a humidifier.

-Ensure the temperature range is between 77 – 89.6°F (20 – 32°C).
+Ensure the temperature range is between 77 and 89.6°F (20 and 32°C).
 We suggest you use a heater.

 Light requirements